 She started to get sick more often and was not walking well anymore.
 The rest of the family took notice of her deterioration and made a drastic change: My grandma moved to a different town, to live with my aunt and it really made a difference in her life, for the better.
 She was able to get around more, go to church often, go to the senior activity center and get her nails done regularly.
 There was also the added benefit that my uncle’s mother, who is a good friend, lived in the home as well.

 Clearly this is not a viable option for everyone, but there are alternatives to ensure our loved ones are able to get the companionship and social interactions that they need.
-In Anchorage, there are several clubs that can be joined:
+In Anchorage, there are several clubs or senior communities that can be joined:

 If a club is not the right environment, there is the Anchorage Senior Activity Center.
 They always have great activities for socialization, as well as an exercise room.